-(2) maintain scheduled interchange with other Control Areas, within the limits of Good Utility Practice;

-- (3) maintain the frequency of the electric power system(s) within reasonable limits in accordance with Good Utility Practice; and - (4) provide sufficient generating capacity to maintain operating reserves in accordance with Good Utility Practice. - 1.9 Curtailment: A reduction in firm or non-firm transmission service in response to a transfer capability shortage as a result of system reliability conditions. - 1.10 Delivering Party: The entity supplying capacity and energy to be transmitted at Point(s) of Receipt. - 1.11 Designated Agent: Any entity that performs actions or functions on behalf of the Transmission Provider, an Eligible Customer, or the Transmission Customer required under the Tariff. - 1.12 Direct Assignment Facilities: Facilities or portions of facilities that are constructed by the Transmission Provider for the sole use/benefit of a particular Transmission Customer requesting service under the Tariff.
-Direct Assignment Facilities shall be specified in the Service Agreement that governs service to the Transmission Customer. - 1.13 Eligible Customer: (i) Any electric utility (including the Transmission Provider and any power marketer), Federal power marketing agency, or any person generating electric energy for sale for resale is an Eligible Customer under the Tariff.
+- (2) maintain scheduled interchange with other Control Areas, within the limits of Good Utility Practice; - (3) maintain the frequency of the electric power system(s) within reasonable limits in accordance with Good Utility Practice; and - (4) provide sufficient generating capacity to maintain operating reserves in accordance with Good Utility Practice. - 1.71.9 Curtailment: A reduction in firm or non-firm transmission service in response to a transmission capacitytransfer capability shortage as a result of system reliability conditions. - 4.81.10 Delivering Party: The entity supplying capacity and energy to be transmitted at Point(s) of Receipt. - 1.91.11 Designated Agent: Any entity that performs actions or functions on behalf of the Transmission Provider, an Eligible Customer, or the Transmission Customer required under the Tariff. - 1.101.12 Direct Assignment Facilities: Facilities or portions of facilities that are constructed by the Transmission Provider for the sole use/benefit of a particular Transmission Customer requesting service under the Tariff.
+Direct Assignment Facilities shall be specified in the Service Agreement that governs service to the Transmission Customer. - Provider and any power marketer), Federal power marketing agency, or any person generating electric energy for sale for resale is an Eligible Customer under the Tariff.
 Electric energy sold or produced by such entity may be electric energy produced in the United States, Canada or Mexico.
-However, with respect to transmission service that the Commission is prohibited from ordering by Section 212(h) of the Federal Power Act, such entity is eligible only if the service is provided pursuant to a state requirement that the Transmission Provider offer the unbundled transmission service, or pursuant to a voluntary offer of such service by the Transmission Provider. (ii) Any retail customer taking unbundled transmission service, or pursuant to a voluntary offer of such service by the Transmission service, or pursuant to a voluntary offer of such service by the Transmission service, or pursuant to a voluntary offer of such service by the Transmission service, or pursuant to a voluntary offer of such service by the Transmission service, or pursuant to a voluntary offer of such service by the Transmission Provider, is an Eligible Customer under the Tariff. - 1.14 Facilities Study: An engineering study conducted by the Transmission Provider to determine the required modifications to the Transmission Provider's Transmission System, including the cost and scheduled completion date for such modifications, that will be required to provide the requested transmission service.
+However, with respect to transmission service that the Commission is prohibited from ordering by Section 212(h) of the Federal Power Act, such entity is eligible only if the service is provided pursuant to a state requirement that the Transmission Provider offer the unbundled transmission service, or pursuant to a voluntary offer of such service by the Transmission Provider. (ii) Any retail customer taking unbundled transmission service pursuant to a state requirement that the Transmission Provider offer the transmission service, or pursuant to a voluntary offer of such service by the Transmission Provider, is an Eligible Customer under the Tariff. - 1.121.14 Facilities Study: An engineering study conducted by the Transmission Provider to determine the required modifications to the Transmission Provider's Transmission System, including the cost and scheduled completion date for such modifications, that will be required to provide the requested transmission service.